Updated on 2024-08-22 GMT+08:00

 Concept

 SFS provides on-demand high-performance file storage, which can be shared by multiple servers.
-SFS is similar to a remote directory for Windows or Linux OSs.
+SFS can be used like a remote directory for Windows or Linux servers.

 OBS provides massive, secure, reliable, and cost-effective data storage for users to store data of any type and size.